-Two of the Lower Mainland’s absolute best Halloween haunted houses in October are found at Potter’s House of Horrors at 12530 72nd Avenue in Surrey.
+A couple of Metro Vancouver’s best Halloween haunted houses in October are the ones from Potter’s (now called Cougar Creek’s House of Horrors) in Surrey.

 Surrey Haunted Houses

-The experience at Potter’s House of Horrors is like a cross between visiting Disneyland and being inside multiple different horror movie sets.
+The experience at Cougar Creek’s House of Horrors is like a cross between visiting Disneyland and being inside multiple different horror movie sets.
 The haunted houses really are impressive.

 What to Expect

-Potter’s House of Horrors is exceptional, of a high professional quality and strongly recommended (assuming you like scary stuff).
-It’s even worth the drive out to Surrey and the long waits in line to see either house, or both.
+Cougar Creek’s House of Horrors is exceptional.
+It’s of a professional quality and highly recommended (assuming you like scary stuff).
+It’s definitely worth the drive out to Surrey from Vancouver to see it.

 Hours and Admission